 Magnetic Resonance Imaging (MRI)

-MRIs use radio waves and a magnet to create detailed pictures of the body.
+MRIs use radio waves and a magnet to create detailed pictures of the inside of the body.
 This can highlight tissue that does not appear to be normal.
-MRI is not commonly used to screen for DCIS.
+MRI is not routinely used to screen for DCIS.
 However, it can be used if irregular spots are found on a mammogram.
 An MRI can provide information about how much DCIS exists.
-An MRI is also used to help decide what kind of surgery may be needed.
+An MRI is also used to help decide what kind of surgery may be needed (if any).

 There are two common types of breast biopsy.
 A core biopsy is where tissue is removed from a suspicious area of the breast with a needle.
 The core biopsy can either be directed with mammograms (stereotactic biopsy) or ultrasound (ultrasound-guided biopsy).
 This helps to identify any potential areas of concern.
 A further biopsy may be necessary if the core biopsy is not able to remove cells to give clear and definite results.
-If DCIS is diagnosed, a wider area of tissue may be removed.
+If DCIS is diagnosed (or still suspected), a wider area of tissue may need to be removed.
 This is known as a surgical biopsy.
-It is also known as a wide local excision or a lumpectomy.
+It may also be called “wide local excision” or a “lumpectomy.”

-Reading this report and having confidence that it is correct are important.
-Future treatment options will be based upon it.
+A pathology report describes the specific characteristics of the tissue taken in the biopsy.
+Reading a pathology report and having confidence that it is correct is important since future treatment options will be based upon it.
+A copy of the report should be taken to any further consultations.
 A second pathology opinion may be requested.
-A copy of the report should be taken to any further consultations.

-A small amount of healthy tissue around the DCIS may be removed.
-This is known as a clear margin or negative margin.
-If some DCIS is found at the edge of the tissue, it is known as a positive margin and is a signal that there could still be more DCIS in the breast.
-Another surgery is then necessary to obtain a clear margin.
-The importance of getting clear or clean margins is to try and reduce the chances of any DCIS returning in that part of the breast.
+The pathology report will also describe the margin.
+A margin is a small amount of tissue around the DCIS.
+If it is healthy with no evidence of DCIS, it is called a clear or clean margin.
+If some DCIS is found at the edge of this tissue, it is known as a positive margin and is a signal that there is likely more DCIS in the breast.
+Another surgery called a re-excision is then necessary to obtain a clear margin.
+The importance of getting clear or clean margins is to try and reduce the chances of any microscopic DCIS being left behind in that part of the breast.

 If cells that do not appear normal are found outside the breast duct, it is called an invasive cancer and is no longer considered DCIS.
-This is called upstaging (from DCIS to invasive cancer) and further treatments may be required.
+This includes what is known as a “micro-invasion.”
+It is then “upstaged” from DCIS to invasive cancer and is treated as invasive breast cancer.

-Many researchers and doctors believe that there are some types of DCIS that grow so slowly that they would never cause symptoms during a patient’s life.
-For this type of DCIS, treatment may result in very little benefit.
-The DCIS that may have the lowest chance of becoming invasive cancer is called low-risk DCIS.
+DCIS that may have the lowest chance of becoming invasive cancer is called low-risk DCIS.
 Low-risk DCIS is generally thought to be DCIS that is grade I or grade II, sensitive to hormones, and does not cause symptoms.
-You should discuss with your doctor whether you might have low risk DCIS; if you do, you may be eligible for a trial that compares surgery to monitoring for low-risk DCIS.